30th July 2012

 27th March 2012

-Link reblogged from I Hope Rick Santorum with 352 notes
+Link reblogged from Learn Blog with 351 notes

 I hope Rick Santorum goes shopping with his friends and finds a really cute dress for Spring that he can’t wait to wear and luckily the weather the next day is going to be warm enough to wear it to school and when he does he has new found confidence that only a new dress can bring and finally in last period he raises his hand only to notice he forgot to shave his armpits and he has been raising his hand in class all day and he is so embarrassed his whole day is ruined and he never wants to wear that dress again.